netsec-ethz/scion-tutorials/content/faq/troubleshooting.md

     It can be useful to use `wireshark` or `tcpdump` to determine whether these packets are sent and received.
     These small (~190 bytes) and regular packets are usually easy to spot in the packet trace.

+*   Ensure the system clock is accurate.
+Drifts over ~15s can cause issues.
+Use `ntpd` (or resort to `htpdate` if outgoing NTP cannot be unblocked in your infrastructure).

+    If you find this to be the problem, but still have connectivity issues after resolving it, it might be due to stale entries in the PathDB.
+It might take a couple of hours until all the paths are invalidated.
+To accelerate this, stop the SCION services (`systemctl stop scionlab.target`), remove the `/var/lib/scion/*path.db*` files and start the services again (`systemctl start scionlab.target`).

 ## Getting help